Skip to main content

 1. Let your child know they’re not alone.

-Some people assume that only older adults need to use catheters, but children as young as newborns may sometimes require pediatric catheter supplies.
-Your child should understand that many people use catheters to drain their bladder and stay healthy.talking to your child about using catheters
+Some people assume that only older adults need catheters, but children as young as newborns may require pediatric catheter supplies.
+Your child should understand that there’s nothing wrong with using a catheter and that many people use them to drain their bladders and stay healthy.talking to your child about using catheters

-2. Frame self-cathing as a normal part of their normal daily routine.
+2. Frame self-cathing as a normal part of their daily routine.

 As you acclimate your child to the idea of self-catheterization, help them understand that this is just another normal part of the day.
 Everybody pees, after all.
 Some of us just pee differently.
 Intermittent catheters can help.